A 70th Birthday Letter

 On my God, I thought, he must think I always go to bed when the sun rises.

-After I quickly dressed, brushed my teeth, combed my hair, and came out to the living room . . . and OMG, it was Mark and John standing there saying, Happy Birthday, Dad.
+After I quickly dressed, brushed my teeth, combed my hair and came out to the living room . . . and OMG, it was Mark and John standing there saying, Happy Birthday, Dad.

-I was so stunned, looking for Alan, I said like an idiot, Why aren't you guys at work!
 Then I realized why they weren't at work.
 They were standing in front of me.
 There was John, ready to turn 32, Mark ready to turn 30.
 The years had gone too fast.
 I remember when they all were little kids trick or treating in Pompton Plains, New Jersey.

 The room's components have been upgraded with 65-inch HDTV, a 7.1 Onkyo sound system with four speakers in the ceiling behind the seating area, and a Blu Ray player with Netflix streaming and Dish Network.